emilykmarx/kne/wtf/README.md

 Type 2 requests have an `x-request-id` of the form `WTFTRACE-X`, where `X` is any string that does not match a previously used `x-request-id`.

 ## Some code details
-This is in a kne fork for convenience, but does not require changes to kne itself (other than upgrading ondatra to fix a problem with large networks, but that may be fixed in a newer version of kne -- should check).
+This is in a kne fork for convenience, but does not require changes to kne itself.

 It does require changes to istio's `proxy` repo and to Envoy (there is a script in the `proxy` repo to pull those changes into a Docker image which this repo's deploy script assumes is already built).
 Due to these changes the extension is built into Envoy rather than loaded as a WASM module.